 How to Get the Best Cheap Pet Insurance for Cats

-Start by assessing your cat's health risks based on breed, age and medical history.
-Healthy young cats may only need basic accident and illness coverage, while older cats benefit from higher annual limits.
+Start by assessing your cat's health risks based on breed, age and medical history to determine how much pet insurance you need.
+Healthy young cats may only need basic accident-and-illness pet insurance coverage, while older cats benefit from higher annual limits.
 Skip add-ons like optional wellness plans if you can budget for routine vet visits.

 Check customer reviews on Trustpilot and Reddit to see how pet insurers handle claims and customer service.
 Pay attention to complaints about claim denials or slow reimbursements, not just positive ratings.
 You can also ask your vet which insurers their clients have had good experiences with.